ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 My first 3 ideas were Netflix for dogs using OMDB key, todo list app, CLI game.
 Was browsing JS games to code.

-Decided on speed typing game,
+Decided on speed typing game.

 Found tutorials, thought about it.
 In my game, when you get a certain score, messages pop up.